Articles

 • A New Mental Health Paradigm

 Mental illness is a term that suggests that someone is sick, their thoughts are distorted and their views are wrong.
-What if there were a paradigm shift were we viewed mental illness not as a sickness or pathological condition but rather an experience of discomfort, distress and mental pressure that is a normal part of…
+What if there were a paradigm shift where we viewed mental illness not as a sickness or pathological condition but rather an experience of discomfort, distress and mental pressure that is a normal part of…

 Read more